-Step 5: Install and connect to a Redpanda cluster
+Install and connect to a Redpanda cluster

 After you set up Redpanda in your Kubernetes cluster, you can use the sample configuration files in GitHub to install a cluster and see Redpanda in action.

-The example here is an imaginary chat application,
+This example is an imaginary chat application,

 panda-chat, but you can replace

 panda-chat with any string.
 In this example,

 panda-chat has five chat rooms.

 Complete the following steps to manage a stream of events from

 - Install a single-node cluster like this (note that only single-node clusters are supported for local access clusters):

 kubectl apply \